This Is How You Plan & Run a Great Workshop: Simple Tips for Big Results

 Even when the space isn’t the best, like a lecture theatre, you have to find ways to energise the participants (Workshop at London Business School)

-You can also change the energy in the room by varying activities: make the participants stand up, go to another room, work in pairs, or reflect on their own…
+You can also change the energy in the room by varying activities: make the participants stand up, move to another room, get them to work in pairs, or reflect on their own…

 10. Use the space